roozbehaghabarari/pde-solidification-matlab-materials-science/README.md

 # pde-solidification-matlab-materials-science

-This repository contains a MATLAB implementation of a numerical model to simulate heat transfer and isothermal solidification in a steel ingot using partial differential equations (PDEs).
+This repository contains a MATLAB implementation of a numerical model to simulate heat transfer and solidification in a steel ingot using partial differential equations (PDEs).
 The model applies an explicit finite difference scheme to solve the transient heat conduction equation with phase change.

 ## Overview